chiew-group/MRI-defacer/README.md

 # MRI Defacer
-{name of tool} is a defacing tool for anonymizing MRI data.
-It employs TotalSegmentator's face_mr task [2] to automatically generate a mask for the facial region, then uses region-optmized virtual coils (ROVir) [1] to deface the MRI data in k-space.
+MRI Defacer is a tool for defacing raw MRI data.
+Instead of defacing reconstructed images which permanently alters the raw k-space data, MRI Defacer defaces in k-space to preserve the raw data.
+This tool employs TotalSegmentator's face_mr task [2] to automatically generate a mask for the brain and facial regions, then uses region-optmized virtual coils (ROVir) [1] to deface the MRI data in k-space.
+The benefit of this pipeline is that we act on the coil dimension, deleting only coils with high face region signal, thus preserving raw k-space data.

-work in progress...!

 ## Installation and Usage
-Set up a Python environment for (name of tool)
+Set up a Python environment for MRI Defacer

 ```
 conda create -n MRIDEFACER python=3.13
 ```

-Install TotalSegmentator and the following required dependencies
+Install TotalSegmentator and the following required dependencies.
+You may use the requirements.txt file to quickly install the dependencies.

 ```
+pip install kneed==0.7.0
+pip install matplotlib==3.10.3
+pip install nibabel==5.3.2
-pip install TotalSegmentator
+pip install numpy==1.26.4
-pip install matplotlib
+pip install scipy==1.15.3
-pip install pyq5
+pip install scikit-image==0.25.2
-pip install scipy
+pip install TotalSegmentator==2.10.0
-pip install ismrmrd
+pip install PyQt5==5.15.11
 ```

 Clone this GitHub repository